-Alternatively you might like to check out some of the local live webcam views, with several located around the port:
+Alternatively you might like to check out this live streaming webcam view:

 There are plenty of hotels to choose from in Helsinki but as a relatively small capital city capacity does tend to fill up quickly, especially over busy periods like Christmas and new year, so we advise booking as far in advance as you can.

 You can search for deals at all local hotels here.